Oligopoly

 Since concentration ratios are generally ratios for national markets, some oligopolies may exist locally even though there are many firms across the country.
 For instance, the newspaper industry and TV and radio stations are dominated by a few firms in local markets, even though there are many of these firms scattered throughout the country.
 There are also many concrete producers nationally, but only a few firms dominate the local market, because of high transportation costs.

 Concentration ratios do not account for import competition from foreign suppliers.
 For instance, the main competitor to Boeing is Airbus in Europe.
-Hence, importation helps to reduce the power of domestic oligopolies.
+Hence, importation helps reduce the power of domestic oligopolies.

 Herfindahl Index